alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 In small snippets, throw sites are obvious.
 In larger apps, `exceptions` can originate far from where you want context, so you rely on boundary handlers or add local `try/catch` for context/recovery.
-This is because you want to know where it failed.

 **Main point: in the code above, you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
 It’s easy to repeat, it's noisy, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
-To reserve `exceptions` for exceptional cases, you write guard clauses and early returns, much like defensive coding.
+To reserve `exceptions` for exceptional cases, you write guard clauses and early returns.
 It’s linear, but noisy.

 ```csharp
 private readonly IUserRepo _repo;